iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Non-Smooth Calculus/Variational Subderivatives Definitions.md

 > \end{aligned}
 > $$

 We skip the proof for this remark item.
+I need to point out that, any function that is locally Lipschitz is true for all close, convex, lsc function at the $\text{ri}.\text{dom}(f)$.
+Hence, under this case, we have the subderivative equals to above.
+See [[../Convex Directional Subderivatives]].

 ---